daviddupuis/jeffskinnerbox.github.io/content/articles/howto-linux-maintenance-and-filesystem-hygiene.md

     sudo BRANCH=next rpi-update
     sudo reboot

-Note that once the firmware has been sucessfully updated, you'll need to reboot to load the new firmware.
+Note that once the firmware has been successfully updated, you'll need to reboot to load the new firmware.

 ## Filesystem Maintenance